dregre/es6-structs/README.md

 License: [MIT](https://tldrlegal.com/license/mit-license)

-__Note:__ Objects are mutated when added to these data structures; a new property is added, `__structs_uid__`, which containing a unique id (used for comparison).
+__Note:__ Objects are mutated when added to these data structures; a new property is added, `__structs_uid__`, containing a unique id.
 On browsers supporting Object.defineProperty, the property is added such that is non-enumerable -- that is, such that it doesn't occur in a `for ... in` loop.
 However, where this is not supported (such as <IE8), the property is enumerable.